 If you enjoy photography, take lots of photos and when you see something that inspires you.
-Get home and upload then edit them or print them out and frame them.
+Get home and upload them, then edit or print them out and frame them.
 Make scrapbooks!
 Listening to natural sounds can also be really calming, such as the sounds of rainfall or ocean waves lapping against the shore.

 Try outdoor activities

 It doesn’t matter if you’re not super fit and athletic, just start with a walk.
 Go to a place you’ll love to explore, such as a local coastline or any green space such as a park.
 If you like to read then take a book out with you, find somewhere peaceful, and read outside.
-Following a woodland trail is a good place to start.
-Have a look at the Forestry Commission England and Natural Resources Wales (Cyfoeth Naturiol websites to look for woodland to explore near you.

 If you’re physically already quite active, run or jog through a local park, or do yoga outdoors.
 You could try it by yourself, or look for local classes.
 Eating outside is a great idea too.
 Maybe meet a friend, have a wander and stop for a picnic in a local park, or simply sit in a garden.
-If your a really creative person try drawing or painting outside, if you enjoy writing in a journal, try doing this outside.
+If you’re a really creative person try drawing or painting outside, if you enjoy writing in a journal, try doing this outside.

 We often forget to look up.
-When was the last time you really looked at the sky and truly gazed at the sky?
+When was the last time you really looked up and truly gazed at the sky?
 There are some great apps available or books to help you recognise different stars.
 Make sure you give your eyes time to adjust, as it can take about 20 minutes before you can fully see stars in the dark.
 For me, this activity works really well as it makes my worries/problems feel really small.